ceford/cefjdemos-data-jdm-help/articles/en/media/media-options.md

     errors.
 - **Legal Image Extensions (File Types)**.
 Image extensions (file types) you are allowed to upload (comma separated).
-These are used to check for valid image headers and to select images with the [Media form field](https://docs.joomla.org/Media_form_field_type "Media form field type").
+These are used to check for valid image headers and to select images with the
 - **Legal Audio Extensions (File Types)**.
 Audio extensions (file types) you are allowed to upload (comma separated).
-These are used to check for valid audio headers and to select audio files with the [Media form field](https://docs.joomla.org/Media_form_field_type "Media form field type").
+These are used to check for valid audio headers and to select audio files with the
 - **Legal Video Extensions (File Types)**.
 Video extensions (file types) you are allowed to upload (comma separated).
-These are used to check for valid video headers and to select videos with the [Media form field](https://docs.joomla.org/Media_form_field_type "Media form field type").
+These are used to check for valid video headers and to select videos with the
 - **Legal Document Extensions (File Types)**.
 Document extensions (file types) you are allowed to upload (comma separated).
-These are used to check for valid document headers and to select documents with the [Media form field](https://docs.joomla.org/Media_form_field_type "Media form field type").
+These are used to check for valid document headers and to select documents with the

 - **Ignored Extensions**.
 Ignored file extensions for MIME type checking and restricted uploads.
 - **Legal MIME Types.** A comma separated list of legal MIME types to